 1.5.
 Conditionals#

-A conditional statement allows a block of code to be executed only when a given logical condition is satisfied.
-Before introducing the so-called if
+A conditional statement allows a block of code to be executed only if a certain condition is met.
+To build these statements, we first need to understand how to express logical conditions.

 123 == 123